03 Dec Paleo Gingerbread Granola (Vegan)

 This crunchy Paleo and Vegan Gingerbread granola recipe is packed with holiday flavors making it perfect for the Christmas season.
 Sweetened with molasses and maple syrup, this healthy granola recipe is low sugar and perfect to enjoy all year ’round too.
 It’s nutritious, quick and easy to make, and kid-approved too!

-You may have already known that I have been loving all the Gingerbread recipes with Christmas right around the corner.
+Besides this healthy granola recipe, you may have already known that I have been loving all the Gingerbread recipes with Christmas right around the corner.

 - Gingerbread Chocolate Truffles (Paleo, Vegan)